ndouellette/writing.evbogue.com/src/documents/posts/deploy.html.md

 ---
-title: 2013: deploy
+title: 2013 is the year of deploy

 layout: post
 tags: ['deploy','node', 'development']
 date: Jan 18 18:06:35 EST 2013
 ---

-2013 is the year of deploy

 Deploy is a new word in my vocabulary.
 Up until around six months ago, it was something I thought soldiers did in parts of the world the United States army shouldn't be.
 Now, it's taken on a whole new meaning.